aegeebarcelona/aegeebarcelona.github.io/src/content/homepage/index.md

   enable: true
   title: What some of our members have to say
   testimonial_list:
+    - author: Nika
+      avatar: "/images/aegee/testimonials/nika_crop.png"
+      organization: Erasmus student from Slovenia
+      content: AEGEE has introduced me to a wonderful community of open-minded and kindhearted individuals.
+I’ve made friendships that I know will last a lifetime.
+Both the local (especially in Barcelona 😉) and international events are the best of fun.
+I highly recommend it to anyone looking to expand their horizons!
     - author: Silia
       avatar: "/images/aegee/testimonials/silia_crop.png"
       organization: Master's student form Greece